 Creation and Submission of Geofilters

-Once you’ve created your artwork and exported it to a PNG file using the above standards, it’s time to submit your Geofilter to SnapChat.
-The process for doing this is a little bit different, depending on which type of GeoFilter you’d like to submit.
+Once you’ve created your artwork and exported it to a PNG file using the above standards, it’s time to submit your Geofilter to Snapchat.
+The process for doing this is slightly different, depending on which type of GeoFilter you’d like to submit.

 Let’s take a look at the steps for each.